qzdl/pg-deploy/README.md

 help of the PostgreSQL catalog tables and we can generate SQL code that can transform one state into an other.
-With other works: if we create a schema using the current state - new_schema - and using the previous state - old_schema - in a running database.
-Then the main function of the extension calculates the differences between the two schemas and generates an SQL code.
-This code can transform old_schema into the new_schema.
+With other works: if we create a schema using the current state - new_schema - and using the previous state - old_schema - in a running database, then we can calculate the way of transforming one into the other.
+Then the main function of the extension does exactly this: it calculates the differences between the two schemata and generates a transforming SQL code.
 The code generation based on the differences between objects, regardless if that is a new commit or a rollback, only the direction of transformation must be defined:

 For instance, if the new_schema has a new table then the table declaration must be calculated and applied to the old_schema.
 The other direction would be a DROP